Tombo Ati: Lyric

-The key message of this song is that in order to gain spiritual peace, someone must follow the guidance of God.
+The key message of this song is to gain spiritual peace, someone must follow the guidance of God.

 Popularity

 Five centuries after its composition, this song is still one of the most popular traditional Javanese songs.
 Its popularity also spread to mostly Muslim Indonesian region such as Sumatra.
-Islamic song contests in Indonesia often use it as mandatory song.
+Islamic song contests in Indonesia often use it as a mandatory song.
 Due to its spiritual contents, pesantrens often teach it, particularly in traditional inland parts of Java.

-Indonesian singers have re-released it as modern religious song, often accompanied with Indonesian translation.
+Indonesian singers have re-released it as a modern religious song, often accompanied with Indonesian translation.
 One of the latest adaptations, on the album 'Istighfar' by Opick, has sold at least 180,000 copies.
 Another adaptation, by Emha Ainun Nadjib, is also famous.
 This song is especially popular during the holy month of Ramadan.